dennis2908/btpntest2/README.md

    Click Edit Data Button for updating the data.</br>
    If mistaken then there will be notification</br>
 4. Delete button is supposed to be working but the API delete https://simple-contact-crud.herokuapp.com/contact/{id} is error.</br>

+# Testing locally (Using Mocha and Chai):
+1. Close port 3000 if used.</br>
+2. Use command prompt and direct to root folder and type :</br>
+   $ npm test or $ mocha tests</br>
+   For view the test module, see folder tests./